tuturox91/jv-MySpring-rest/README.md

     - Update movie session - PUT /movie-sessions/{id}
     - Remove movie session - DELETE /movie-sessions/{id}
 - Expecting to see the DTO objects for request and response in the controllers
-- If some DAO methods are absent - implement them.
+- If some DAO or service methods are absent - implement them.

 Hints:
 1. Do not pass Entity as a `@RequestBody`.
 Use DTO projection instead.